DRAG

 Sustainable Initiatives

-GEMS Global Ambassadors’ Society (GGA) is a global collaborative community, founded in the year 2021 and has student and teacher ambassadors from 50 schools across 15 countries.
-A large number of participating schools are from the GEMS Education network.
+Every year GEMS Education organises a host of sustainability-related initiatives across our network of schools.
+GEMS Global Ambassadors’ Society (GGA) is a global collaborative community founded in 2021.
+It involves student and teacher ambassadors from 50 schools across 15 countries, with a large number of participating schools from the GEMS Education network, along with other schools in India, USA, Kuwait, Australia, and elsewhere.

-The Society’s core mission is to spread awareness, take concerted action and provide innovative solutions toward achieving the UN’s Sustainable Development Goals (UNSDGs) by 2030 in a grassroots attempt to transform the world.
+GGA’s core mission is to spread awareness, take concerted action, and provide innovative solutions that contribute toward achieving the UN’s Sustainable Development Goals (UNSDGs) by 2030.
+It is a grassroots effort to transform the world.
 The movement aims to empower student agency towards the SDGs through a wide range of collaborative community projects in partnership with the twinning schools locally and internationally.

 Plogging

-Plogging is an organized activity that started in Sweden around 2016 and gained momentum globally to address the growing concern about plastic pollution.
-Plogging has emerged from a combination of two Swedish verbs, plocka upp (pick up) and jogga (jog) which gives the new Swedish verb plogga.
-As a workout, it provides variation in body movements by adding bending, squatting, and stretching to the main act of cleaning a public environment.
+Plogging is an organised activity that started in Sweden in 2016 and which has gained momentum globally to address growing concern around plastic pollution.
+Plogging stems from a combination of two Swedish verbs, plocka upp (pick up) and jogga (jog), giving the new Swedish verb plogga.
+As a workout, it provides variation in body movements by adding bending, squatting, and stretching to the main act of cleaning public spaces.

 Walk for Water

 Globally, about 1.7 billion people lack access to basic sanitation services, and 771 million people lack access to safe drinking water.
 The absence of these necessities is not only inconvenient — it is lethal.
-Every day, more than 800 children under 5 die from diseases like diarrhoea that are linked to unsafe drinking water, poor sanitation or poor hygiene.
-In protracted conflicts, children under 5 are more than 20 times more likely to die from diarrheal disease linked to unsafe WASH (Water, Sanitation and Hygiene) than violence in conflict.
+Every day, women and girls spend 200 million hours walking to collect water for their families.
+That’s 8.3 million days.
+More than 22,800 years.

 Sustainable Recipes

-The world’s food system is responsible for about one-quarter of the planet-warming greenhouse gas emissions (GHG) that humans generate each year.
-The UAE currently imports approximately 87 per cent of its total food supply – but aquaculture and hydroponic farming could help build a more sustainable future, all while facilitating fresher, better-tasting dishes.
+The world’s food system is responsible for about a quarter of the planet-warming greenhouse gas emissions (GHG) that humans generate each year.
+The UAE imports approximately 87 per cent of its total food supply – but aquaculture and hydroponic farming could help build a more sustainable future, all while facilitating fresher, better-tasting dishes.

 Students from GEMS schools work collaboratively to develop GHGE-reduced, nutritionally adequate, and affordable recipes that not only deliver on taste but also have a sustainability edge.
 This selection of recipes is designed to excite and inspire as they have a low carbon footprint and enable a culture of mindful eating.